 Integrity is a character-driven commitment to honesty, doing what is right, and guiding others to do what is right.
-Oregon State University Ecampus students and faculty have a responsibility to act with integrity in all our educational work, and that integrity enables this global community of learners to interact in the spirit of trust, honesty, and fairness.
+Oregon State University Ecampus students and faculty have a responsibility to act with integrity in all of our educational work, and that integrity enables this community of learners to interact in the spirit of trust, honesty, and fairness across the globe.

-Academic misconduct, or violations of academic integrity, can fall into seven broad areas, including but not limited to: cheating, plagiarism, falsification, assisting, tampering, multiple submissions of work, and unauthorized recording and use.
+Academic misconduct, or violations of academic integrity, can fall into seven broad areas, including but not limited to: cheating; plagiarism; falsification; assisting; tampering; multiple submissions of work; and unauthorized recording and use.